thalerjonathan/DDDHaskell/README.md

 - we need some form of caching (query / results)
 - something like unit of work, where changes to the entities/aggregates are tracked and then flushed to the DB at the end of the TX.
 - type safe REST api using servant
+- some kind of service bus to help us with asynchronous processing of domain events for eventual consistency
+- versioning of aggregates for optimistic/pessimistic concurrency control in collaborative domains

 Research Questions
 - Can we exploit stm to enforce tx boundaries of aggregates?